yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 4b.
 Double-click on the row marked `PRODINFO`.
 Under the dump to file area, click browse and pick somewhere easy to get to, like your Desktop.
 Dump the file as `PRODINFO.bin`.
 Click start and wait for it to complete.
 Then close the window.
 (NOTE: There is no need to enter any keys in the boxes at the top of the dialog at this moment.)
     - 4c.
 Select the row named `BCPKG2-1-Normal-Main`.
 Under the dump to file area, click browse and pick somewhere easy to get to, like your Desktop.
 Dump the file as `BCPKG2-1-Normal-Main.bin`.
 Click start and wait for it to complete.
 Again, no keys are necessary at this point.
 After it finishes, close the window.
     - 4d.
 Copy the `PRODINFO.bin` and `BCPKG2-1-Normal-Main.bin` files to the `%YUZU_DIR%/sysdata` dir.
     - 4e.
 Double-click on the row named `SYSTEM`.
-In the keys box, enter the `bis_key2_crypt` key in the crypt box and the `bis_key2_tweak` key in the tweak box (both acquired from the QR Code) and click test.
+In the keys box, enter the `bis_key2_crypt` key in the crypt box and the `bis_key2_tweak` key in the tweak box and click test.
 If the text is red, double check your keys.
 If the text is blue, click on `Install` and wait until it says `Driver (ver XXXXX) installed, Service is running` where XXXXX is anything, then select `Y:` in the dropdown and click `Mount`.
 The application may become unresponsive for a moment.
 Press Windows-R and type `Y:` into the box and click OK and there will be a couple of folders with some named `Contents` and `save`.
 Copy all of these into `%YUZU_DIR%/nand/system`.
 After this is done, click `Unmount` and close the window.
     - 4f.
 Double-click on the row named `USER`.
 Enter the same key.
 Click `Mount`, and the tool may become unresponsive again.
 Once this mounts, open the new drive and copy the `Contents` and `save` folders to `%YUZU_DIR%/nand/user`.
 After, click `Unmount` and close the window and then the program.
     - 4g.
 If you have games or game data stored on your sd card, copy the `Nintendo` folder of your sd card into `%YUZU_DIR%/sdmc`.